 The Role of the Army Chaplain

-The role of the Army Chaplain is to function both as religious leader and staff officer.
-Chaplains are drawn from the vast expanse of faith groups represented in our Nation.
-The Chaplain directly performs the religious rites and services of his or her distinctive faith group while at the same time providing for the religious freedom of all our soldiers.
-Beyond the scope of religious support, the Chaplain plays a leading role in the support of family programs such and Strong Bonds and Resiliency.
+The role of the Army chaplain is to function both as religious leader and staff officer.
+Chaplains are drawn from the vast expanse of faith groups represented in our nation.
+The chaplain directly performs the religious rites and services of his or her distinctive faith group while at the same time providing for the religious freedom of all our soldiers.
+Beyond the scope of religious support, the chaplain plays a leading role in the support of family programs such as Strong Bonds and Resiliency.

 Chaplains Serve at Home and AbroadSince 9/11 our chaplains have served in Iraq, Afghanistan, The Balkans, and Germany.
 The chaplains of the New Jersey Army National Guard have also provided religious support during Katrina and other times of domestic crisis.
 While we continue to prepare for future missions (to include the possibility of deployments) we traditionally serve the one weekend a month, with two weeks of summer, annual training required of members of the New Jersey Army National Guard.
 Chaplains are, however, granted a modicum of flexibility in order to plan training around the demands of the civilian parish and ministry.